-We have reviewed the accompanying interim consolidated balance sheet of Etihad Etisalat Company (the "Company") and its subsidiaries (together the "Group") as of 31 March 2016, the related interim consolidated statement of income, cash flows and changes in equity for the three months period then ended and the attached notes from 1 to 12 which form an integral part of these interim consolidated financial statements.
+We have reviewed the accompanying interim consolidated balance sheet of Etihad Etisalat Company (the "Company") and its subsidiaries (together the "Group") as of 30 June 2016, the related interim consolidated statement of income for the three and six month periods then ended, cash flows and changes in equity for the six months period then ended and the attached notes from 1 to 12 which form an integral part of these interim consolidated financial statements.
 These interim consolidated financial statements are the responsibility of the Group's management and have been prepared by them and submitted to us together with all the information and explanations which we required.
-Our responsibility is to provide a conclusion on the review of these interim consolidated financial statements
+Our responsibility is to provide a conclusion on the review of these interim consolidated financial statements.